 Losing a pet is hard.
-We become as attached to our four-legged family members, as we do our human ones.
+We become as attached to our four-legged family members, as we do to our human ones.
 The feelings of grief and loss are just as real and painful as when a human family member dies.

 This grieving process can be made so much harder if we have children.
 They won’t always fully understand what is happening.
 Or they will not know how to handle their emotions.